top of page

 Monster

-My plan for this piece was to begin with the body before adding the limbs and head.
+My plan for this piece was to begin with the body, then add the limbs and head.
 Following this, I intended to hollow out my monster.
 I stuck to this plan for the most part and added the finer details at the end.
 I glazed this piece after it was fired with greens, purple, and blue.
-If i had to redo it, I would outline the eyes and mouth in black.
+If I had to redo it, I would outline the eyes and mouth in black.
 Other than this, I'm proud of the way it turned out.

 IMG_9526_edited.jpg